Max Robinson: ABC News and World News Tonight

-In 1978, when Roone Arledge was looking to revamp ABC News' nightly news broadcast into World News Tonight, he remembered Robinson from a 60 Minutes interview, and hired him to be a part of his new three-anchor format.
+In 1978, when Roone Arledge was looking to revamp ABC's nightly news broadcast into World News Tonight, he remembered Robinson from a 60 Minutes interview, and hired him to be a part of his new three-anchor format.
 Robinson would anchor national news from Chicago, while Peter Jennings would anchor international news in London and Frank Reynolds would be the main anchor from Washington.
 Robinson thus became the first black man to anchor a nightly network news broadcast.
-The three-man co-anchor team was a ratings success, and launched spoofs regarding how the three would pitch stories to each other during the telecast by saying the other's name: "Frank"..."Max"...."Peter," etc.
+The three-man co-anchor team was a ratings success, and launched spoofs regarding how the three would pitch stories to each other during the telecast by saying the other's name: "Frank"..."Max"...."Peter".

 Robinson's ABC tenure was marked by conflicts between himself and the management of ABC News over viewpoints and the portrayal of Black America in the news.
-He was known by his co-workers to show up late for work or sometimes not show up at all, along with his moods, and his use of alcohol escalated.
+He was known by his co-workers to show up late for work or sometimes not show up at all; along with his moodiness, his use of alcohol escalated.
 In addition, Robinson was known to fight racism at any turn and often felt unworthy of the admiration he received and was not pleased with what he had accomplished.
 Together with Bob Strickland, Robinson established a program for mentoring young black broadcast journalists.